Editorial by Industrial Quick Search

 Direct-fired Thermal Oxidizer

-• Regenerative Thermal Oxidizers (RTO): This is one of the most common types of thermal oxidizers which uses multiple types and layers of ceramic beds inside the combustion chamber that absorb heat from the exhaust gases.
-The ceramic beds are used alternately and undergo heating and regeneration cycles throughout their operation.
-The process starts by heating the incoming waste gases directed by control valves.
-The intake temperature is then raised from ambient to near-combustion temperatures.
-As most of the heat is absorbed by the incoming gases, the ceramic bed becomes cooler resulting in less heat transfer.
+The process starts by heating the incoming waste gasses across ceramic heat recovery media.
+The gas temperature is then raised from ambient to near combustion temperatures.
+As most of the heat is absorbed by the incoming gasses, the ceramic bed becomes cooler, resulting in less heat transfer.
 The control valves then redirect the intake flow to another ceramic bed that has been previously heated.
-The cool ceramic bed undergoes a heat regeneration phase from the exhaust gases which prepares it for another heating phase.
+The cool ceramic bed undergoes a heating phase from the exhaust gasses, preparing it for another heating phase.

 Ceramic Media

-Regenerative thermal oxidizers have thermal efficiencies of around 95% with destruction removal efficiencies of more than 99%.
+Regenerative thermal oxidizers have thermal efficiencies of around 92-95%, with destruction removal efficiencies of more than 95%.
 This results in less auxiliary fuel consumption and less heat released into the atmosphere.

 Regenerative Thermal Oxidizer

-• Thermal Recuperative Oxidizers (TRO): This is another type of thermal oxidizer that uses heat from the exhaust to preheat the incoming waste gases.
-In contrast with regenerative thermal oxidizers, thermal recuperative oxidizers use heat exchangers instead of ceramic media.
+• Thermal Recuperative Oxidizers (TRO): This is another type of thermal oxidizer that uses heat from the exhaust to preheat the incoming waste gasses.
+In contrast with regenerative thermal oxidizers, thermal recuperative oxidizers use metallic heat exchangers instead of ceramic media.
 The process starts by elevating the temperature of the incoming waste gas through the heat exchanger.
 As the air and waste gas mixture is burned, it then passes through the other side of the heat exchanger before being released to the stack.
-The heat exchanger recovers heat from the exhaust which in turn raises the temperature of the intake.
+The heat exchanger recovers heat from the exhaust, which in turn raises the temperature of the intake.

 Thermal Recuperative Oxidizer